How Does Addiction and Substance Abuse Impact Family Relationships?

 Does addiction cause problems within the family?

-Addiction and substance abuse problems can negatively affect the entire family.
 Many family members will go to great lengths to try and help their loved ones overcome addiction.
 However, it can be difficult, as everyone in the family has their own way of doing things.
 Some family members may step in to help the person overcome addiction, but others may want their child to focus only on their personal problems.

-Addiction is one of the most destructive forces on the planet.
+That said, addiction is one of the most destructive forces on the planet.
 It affects not only the person on the receiving end but everyone around them.
 This forces people into unhealthy and sometimes dangerous situations in order to try and fix their loved ones.
 It is a chronic disease that affects the brain and the person’s behavior in destructive ways.
 When someone is struggling with it, the entire family feels the effects, and it can really take a toll.
 It is common for family members to be in a constant state of worry and fears that their loved one might relapse and for loved ones to become frustrated and irritated with the addicted person.

-Addiction is not one singular illness.
+That being said, it is important to remember that addiction is not one singular illness.
 It is a complex collection of physical symptoms, mental problems, emotional problems, personal relationships, and social interactions that can affect anyone, regardless of age.
 This can manifest itself in many different ways, such as substance abuse, prescription drug abuse, alcohol addiction, or gambling addiction.

 Addiction and substance abuse can damage a family’s relationships.
 It affects the entire family.
 The addict is no longer the parent or spouse that the family expected.
 The addict becomes unable to control their behavior, and most of the time, the addict’s behavior forces the person to leave the family.
 Addiction and substance abuse should never be tolerated, and professional help should be sought.